-This hike is situated just outside of the Four Peaks and Superstition Wilderness Areas, and a few miles west of the Salome Wilderness Area.
-Great views of all three and of Roosevelt Lake and Dam can be seen throughout.
+This hike is situated just outside the Four Peaks and Superstition Wilderness Areas and a few miles west of the Salome Wilderness Area.
+You can see great views of all three and Roosevelt Lake and Dam throughout.
 This is also a segment of the Arizona Trail, picking up from SR188 and taking you to the edge of the Four Peaks Wilderness, where the Four Peaks Trail #130 then picks up the AZT.

 Start right at the bridge adjacent to Roosevelt Dam.
-Park just north of the bridge in the large pullout area and look across the road for the blue Juntion 88 sign.
+Park just north of the bridge in the large pullout area and look across the road for the blue Junction 88 sign.
 Right behind that is a wooden trail marker saying Vineyard Trail #131.
-At only about 0.1 mile in, there is a plaque and information commemorating Camp O'Rourke, which is where the workers lived who built Roosevelt Dam in the early 1900's.
-Look across the drainage that you immediately cross, and you can see the remains of some of the strutures.
+At only about 0.1 miles in, there is a plaque and information commemorating Camp O'Rourke, where the workers lived who built Roosevelt Dam in the early 1900s.
+Look across the drainage that you immediately cross, and you can see the remains of some of the structures.

 After this, the hike immediately begins to get very steep.
-1100' of the total 1480' elevation gains occurs in the first 1.5 miles.
-In addition to the strenuous climb, there is also alot of loose rock.
+1100' of the total 1480' elevation gains occur in the first 1.5 miles.
+In addition to the strenuous climb, there is also a lot of loose rock.
 Choose your footing carefully on the bare rock.
-There are also some smaller catclaw plants that happen to be right in the middle of the trail, requiring careful navigation around them.
+Some smaller catclaw plants happen to be right in the middle of the trail, requiring careful navigation around them.
 Views of the bridge and dam are good in some overlook spots.
-Roosevelt Lake and Dutchwoman Butte are very prominent to the east, and Four Peaks to the west.
+Roosevelt Lake and Dutchwoman Butte are very prominent to the east and Four Peaks to the west.
 When you see the radio tower, the hike will begin to level off, but just for a little while.

 At 2.8 miles, you will encounter a lava flow that the trail goes right through, making for some unsteady footing.
 To your left (south), there is a fantastic view of a canyon full of saguaros that drops precipitously down to the Salt River.
 You can make out some mountains in the Superstitions if you're familiar enough with that area.
 SR88 is also very prominent.